Miscellaneous > Tallyfy on mobile devices

 Install the Tallyfy desktop app

-The Tallyfy desktop app provides a native experience on macOS, Windows, and Linux.
-It wraps the same Tallyfy web application you already use - so all features work exactly the same - but adds desktop-specific benefits like native notifications and system tray integration.
+The Tallyfy desktop app wraps the same web application you already use - so all features work the same - but adds desktop benefits like native notifications and system tray access.

 - Native notifications - Get task reminders even when your browser is closed

-- System tray - Quick access to Tallyfy from your menubar or taskbar
+- System tray - Quick access from your menubar or taskbar

-- Seamless login - The app can import your existing Google or Microsoft login from Chrome, so you may already be logged in
+- Automatic login - The app can import your existing Google or Microsoft login from Chrome, so you may already be logged in

 - Dedicated window - Keep Tallyfy separate from your browser tabs